Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 President, Kozuka Techno Co., Ltd.

-Vice chairman of the Toyoda Gosei Kyowa-kai
+Vice Chairman, Toyoda Gosei Kyowa-kai

 Supplier Training